Lorazepam (Ativan, Temesta) is a potent short-acting benzodiazepine

 Given intravenously, lorazepam can be even more dependence and addiction causing than when taken orally, especially if intravenous use occurs over a protracted period of time.
 Stopping lorazepam without tapering may cause withdrawal.
 Lorazepam withdrawal symptoms can include headache, sweating, rebound insomnia and anxiety, dizziness, numbness/tingling of extremities, hypersensitivity to: sounds, light, noise, tactile sensations, and perceptual changes, involuntary movements, nausea, vomiting, diarrhea, loss of appetite, hallucinations/delirium, convulsions/seizures, tremor, abdominal cramps, myalgia, palpitations, tachycardia

 .
 Seizures may be more common for individuals with pre-existing seizure disorders or on drugs or medications that lower seizure threshold.

-Lorazepam, especially used long term (more than two to four weeks), can cause dependence and mental addiction.
-Abruptly stopping lorazepam in these circumstances may case anxiety, tension, depression, insomnia, restlessness, agitation, confusion, irritability, dysphoria, derealization, panic attacks, vertigo, depersonalization, and short-term memory loss.
+Lorazepam, especially used long-term (more than two to four weeks), can cause dependence and mental addiction.
+Abruptly stopping lorazepam in these circumstances may cause anxiety, tension, depression, insomnia, restlessness, agitation, confusion, irritability, dysphoria, derealization, panic attacks, vertigo, depersonalization, and short-term memory loss.

 [top]Legal Status of Lorazepam